Lemon Law in VermontGet detailed Vehicle History Report in 3 Easy Steps

 But before reaching this point, make sure you qualify for Lemon Law protection.
 If you file a Demand for Arbitration because your car once needed a jump-start, for example, the DMV will not hear your case.

-It is only after your vehicle has endured three unsuccessful repair attempts or has been in the shop for a total of 30 days within the manufacturer's express warranty period that the Lemon Law will help you.
+It is only after your vehicle has endured 3 attempts at repair unsuccessfully or has been in the shop for a total of 30 days within the manufacturer's express warranty period that the Lemon Law will help you.

 If the Arbitration Board rules in your favor, it holds the power to award you either a prorated refund or a comparable new replacement vehicle.
 But just because your case reaches the board does not guarantee it will end in your favor.
 There is always the chance the board could side with the manufacturer or even dismiss the case.